Dubai is among the most popular destinations for tourists with its shimmering beaches, shopping, and majestic buildings for sightseeing.

-Tickets: AED 149 (For 124th/125th floor) and AED 378 for At the Top (148th floor)
+Tickets: AED 169 (For 124th/125th floor) and AED 399 for At the Top (148th floor)

-A captivating water, music and light spectacle in Downtown Dubai, The Dubai Fountain is the world’s tallest performing fountain.
 At over 900 ft in length – equivalent to over two football pitches – The Dubai Fountain is situated on the 30-acre Burj Lake and performs to a selection of different melodies.
-The fountain performs to a range of different songs from classical to contemporary Arabic and world music.
-Some popular tracks include Michael Jackson’s Thriller, Andrea Bocelli and Sarah Brightman’s Time to Say Goodbye, and most recently Power by Korean pop band EXO.

 Shows start at 6:30 pm onwards every day till 11 pm.
 There are two shows in the afternoon as well at 1 pm and 1:30 pm.
 You can also pay for a boat and view the fountain dancing from a very near distance.

-Visiting the Burj Khalifa and the Dubai Fountain should definitely be in your list of top things to do in May 2020 in Dubai!
+Visiting the Burj Khalifa and the Dubai Fountain should definitely be in your list of top things to do in May 2023 in Dubai!

-- Take the monorail to the Palm Jumeirah
+8. Take the monorail to the Palm Jumeirah

 With the monorail starting from the Palm Jumeirah tram station, you can head out to explore one of Dubai’s Architectural Triumphs- the Palm Jumeirah!

 The hotel has a nautical theme and consists of 1539 rooms.
 It is complemented by the Aqua venture water park and the Nasimi Beach, which frequently plays host to concerts and other events.

 You can swim with dolphins at Dolphin Bay or meet the sea lion at the Sea Lion Point or visit the home to 65,000 incredible marine animals in the Lost Chamber Aquarium.

 The Pointe is a brand-new promenade for lovely strolls and another spot to watch the gorgeous dancing fountains – the Palm is now transforming from a mainly residential place to one of the top hangouts in the city.

 And with a monorail running down the ‘trunk’ that connects to the mainland’s tram system, getting to the Palm Jumeirah couldn’t be easier.

-- Take a walk in the oldest neighborhood of Dubai with Dubai By Foot
+9. Take a walk in the oldest neighborhood of Dubai with Dubai By Foot

 Our Old Dubai Walking tour is the best way to visit this part of the city!